WaybackProwler/AX96PosterQuickSearch/README.md

 Credit to seigneurfuo for creating the first try at a searchable version.

-This version searches as you type, unlike seigneurfuo's version which requires you hit a button every time.
+This version searches as you type as opposed to having to hit the search button each time.

 A 10 gigapixel scan of Lum's poster is available here: https://archive.org/details/Anime_Expo_1996_Lionel_Kyosuke_Lum_Poster